GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 You have two options:

 - Send reports to an existing report collector service.
-- Send report to a reporting collector you build and operate yourself.
+- Send reports to a reporting collector you build and operate yourself.

 #### Option 1: Use an existing report collector service